Raising of poultry — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 3View LI01 attribute detailsLogistical requirements for poultry are highly specialized, necessitating a sophisticated cold chain to maintain food safety and product integrity.
+LI01Logistical Friction & Displacement Cost 2 solutions 3View LI01 attribute detailsLogistical requirements for poultry are highly specialized, necessitating a sophisticated cold chain to maintain food safety and product integrity.
 While the infrastructure is mature and scalable, the reliance on refrigerated transport and rigorous biosecurity protocols limits the use of general-purpose logistics providers.

 - Metric: Over 80% of global poultry trade requires dedicated temperature-controlled logistics to meet international safety standards.